nbn22385/htpc-docker/README.md

     - Default save path: `/data/torrents`
     - :ballot_box_with_check: (Optional) Email notification upon download completion
       - From: "qBittorrent" (or any text)
-      - To: Destination email address (I used the T-Mobile sms relay
+      - To: Destination email address (I used the T-Mobile email-to-sms gateway
-        <YOUR-NUMBER@tmomail.net>)
+        <10-digit-number@tmomail.net>).
+Check your carrier.
       - SMTP server: smtp.gmail.com
       - :ballot_box_with_check: This server requires a secure connection (SSL)
       - `Authentication`